pingcap/tidb-operator/docs/google-kubernetes-tutorial.md

 ## Connecting to TiDB

 Now lets connect to our MySQL database.
-This will connect from within the Kubernetes cluster:
+This will connect to the clustered service IP address within the Kubernetes cluster:

 	kubectl run -n tidb mysql-client --rm -i --tty --image mysql -- mysql -P 4000 -u root -h $(kubectl get svc demo-tidb -n tidb --output json | jq -r '.spec.clusterIP')

+For debugging purposes, you can also establish a tunnel between an individual TiDB pod and your Google Cloud Shell.
+For example:

+	kubectl -n tidb port-forward demo-tidb-0 4000:4000 &

+From your Google shell:

+	sudo apt-get install -y mysql-client
+	mysql -h 127.0.0.1 -u root -P 4000

-Now you are up and running with a distributed MySQL database!
+Congratulations, you are now up and running with a distributed MySQL database!

 ## Shutting down the Kubernetes Cluster